20 best Christmas cocktails

 Christmassy spiced rum with rich orange liqueur.

 A festively spiced champagne cocktail created in 2016 by Dave Beatty.

-With all the songs about a White Christmas, I couldn't help this play on words with this Christmassy White Russian given a festive feel by mincemeat and gingerbread syrup.
-I should explain for those not familiar with "mincemeat" that it is not 'meat' but a very English pie filling containing chopped apple, dried fruits, candied peel and mixed spices.
-Christmas is not Christmas without mince pies!
+With all the songs about a White Christmas, a suitably white cocktail for Christmas seemed called for; made all the more festive by mincemeat and gingerbread syrup.
+I should explain to those not familiar with "mincemeat" that it is not 'meat' but a very English pie filling containing chopped apple, dried fruits, candied peel and mixed spices.
+And Christmas is just not Christmas without mince pies!